What does it mean to have a personal relationship with God?Question: "What does it mean to have a personal relationship with God?"

 What many people do not know, realize, or care about, is that Jesus gave us the most amazing gift—the opportunity to spend eternity with God if we trust in Him.
 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).
 God became a human being in the Person of Jesus Christ to take on our sin, be killed, and then be raised to life again, proving His victory over sin and death.
 “Therefore, there is now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 If we accept this gift, we have become acceptable to God and can have a relationship with Him.

-Having a personal relationship with God means we should include God in our daily lives.
-We should pray to Him, read His word, and meditate on verses in an effort to get to know Him better.
-We should pray for wisdom (James 1:5), which is the most valuable asset we could ever have.
-We should take our requests to Him, asking in Jesus' name (John 15:16).
+Those who have a personal relationship with God include God in their daily lives.
+They pray to Him, read His word, and meditate on verses in an effort to get to know Him even better.
+Those who have a personal relationship with God pray for wisdom (James 1:5), which is the most valuable asset we could ever have.
+They take their requests to Him, asking in Jesus’ name (John 15:16).
 Jesus is the one who loves us enough to give His life for us (Romans 5:8), and He is the one who bridged the gap between us and God.

 The Holy Spirit has been given to us as our Counselor.
 “If you love me, you will obey what I command.
 And I will ask the Father, and he will give you another Counselor to be with you forever—the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you” (John 14:15-17).
 Jesus said this before He died, and after He died, the Holy Spirit became available to all who earnestly seek to receive Him.
 He is the one who lives in the hearts of believers and never leaves.
 He counsels us, teaches us truths, and changes our hearts.
 Without this divine Holy Spirit, we would not have the ability to fight against evil and temptations.
 But since we do have Him, we begin to produce the fruit that comes from allowing the Spirit to control us: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).